-The museum staff are very helpful and spent time explaining the exhibits to all the visitors. |
+The museum staff were very helpful and spent time explaining the exhibits to all the visitors. |

 Although the space available is limited, there is an awful lot of stuff crammed in with very informative descriptions. |